awsdocs/aws-batch-user-guide/doc_source/compute_resource_AMIs.md

 + Configure Docker to use custom options
 + Configure a GPU workload AMI that allows containers to access GPU hardware on supported Amazon EC2 instance types

+**Note**
+AWS Batch doesn't upgrade the AMIs in a compute environment after it's created\.
+For example, it also doesn't update the AMIs in your compute environment when a newer version of the Amazon ECS optimized AMI is available\.
+You're responsible for the management of the guest operating system\.
+This includes any updates and security patches\.
+You're also responsible for any additional application software or utilities that you install on the compute resources\.
+To use a new AMI for your AWS Batch jobs:
+Create a new compute environment with the new AMI\.
+Add the compute environment to an existing job queue\.
+Remove the earlier compute environment from your job queue\.
+Delete the earlier compute environment\.

 **Topics**
 + [Compute resource AMI specification](#batch-ami-spec)
 + [Creating a compute resource AMI](create-batch-ami.md)